amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/questions.md

 console.log("Missing numbers:", missingNumbers);
 ```

+Let's break down the `findMissingNumber` function step by step for better understanding:

+1. `let max = arr[0];` and `let min = arr[0];`: These lines initialize two variables, `max` and `min`, to the first element of the input array `arr`.
+The goal is to find the maximum and minimum values in the array.

+2. `for (let i = 1; i < arr.length; i++) { ... }`: This loop iterates through the input array `arr` starting from the second element (i.e., index 1) because we have already set `max` and `min` to the first element.
+It goes through each element of the array and updates `max` if the current element is greater than the current value of `max`, and updates `min` if the current element is smaller than the current value of `min`.
+At the end of this loop, `max` will store the maximum value in the array, and `min` will store the minimum value.

+3. `let tempResultArray = [];`: This line creates an empty array called `tempResultArray` to store the missing numbers.

+4. `for (let i = min; i <= max; i++) { ... }`: This loop starts from the minimum value `min` and goes up to the maximum value `max`.
+It checks each number in this range to see if it exists in the input array `arr`.
+If a number is not found in `arr` (i.e., `arr.indexOf(i)` returns -1), it means it is a missing number, and it is pushed into the `tempResultArray`.

+5. Finally, `return tempResultArray;`: The function returns the `tempResultArray`, which contains all the missing numbers found during the second loop.

+In summary, the function first finds the minimum and maximum values in the input array to define the range.
+Then, it loops through this range and checks which numbers are missing in the input array.
+The missing numbers are collected in `tempResultArray`, which is then returned as the result.

-With this corrected version, the code will find the missing numbers in the sorted array and store them in the `tempArray`, which will be printed as output.
+Remember, this function assumes that the input array `arr` is sorted for it to work correctly and find the missing numbers in a sorted array efficiently.

 However, keep in mind that this approach has a time complexity of O(n^2) due to the nested loop (`indexOf` inside a loop), making it less efficient for larger arrays.
 If you have a sorted array, the previous approach using `for (let i = 0; i < arr.length - 1; i++)` and checking adjacent elements would have a better time complexity of O(n).

 ### sorted array with single loop using `includes`